quadram-institute-bioscience/ai-training/docs/modules/using-llms/_posts/2000-04-02-perplexity.md

 This is used to retrieve multiple documents (sources) related to your query.
 This means your query will be expanded and the output more comprehensive.

+:construction: Work in progress

 ### :two: Labs

 This is to generate files.
 This could be

 * coding
 * project management
 * creative output

+:construction: Work in progress